 Do not accumulate a credit card collection to feel good or secure.
 Here’s the key: call up your old 29% credit card and cancel it, close it.
 It was fun, thanks for taking chance on me, we both won, let’s move on.
 Then cut it up.
 And when a 17% APR card comes around, do the same thing with your 21% one.
 Then the same to your 17% card when a 9% one comes around.
 Then 6.5%, and then 3%.

 The key is to never have more than two open accounts at a time.
 Remember: you don’t need credit cards and debt.
 You’re just doing all this to show you that you’re responsible and can be trusted.
 You want to be able to live off your paycheck and then save.
 That’s your rainy day fund, not the credit cards.
 Keep only one, two max.
 This is how you prune back your new garden, trim it, keep it thriving, give it room to grow.

 Credit After Bankruptcy: The Kicker

 The point of all this not to have credit for credit’s sake.
 A FICO score is just a number.
 You are not a number.
-You are an important person with gifts, and attributes that make you unique.
-You don’t need a number to validate you.
+No, you are an important person with gifts, skills, and attributes that make you unique.
+We can agree that you certainly don’t need a number to validate you.

 The point of all this is to increase your buying power, to improve your living situation, to increase your freedom.
 To buy a car on credit without paying 21% APR.
 More importantly, to buy a home of your very own instead of paying rent.
 And the rule of thumb I hear is that two years after bankruptcy, if you do the above, you may be able to qualify for a mortgage (assuming you have good income, a nice down payment, and all the other things a mortgage company looks at).